George Juskalian: Post World War II

 Upon returning to the United States after the war, Juskalian had an appointment with the regular army where he was ultimately promoted to lieutenant colonel.
-He reported to the Pentagon for duty in the Office of the Secretary of the Army Chief of Staff from 1945–1948.
+He reported to the Pentagon for duty in the Office of the Secretary of the Army Chief of Staff from 1945 to 1948.
 In the Pentagon, Juskalian was assigned as an assistant secretary in the Secretariat of the War Department and was a secretary to Dwight D. Eisenhower, the Chief of Staff of the Army.
 His responsibilities included supporting the Joint Chiefs of Staff and the Combined Chiefs of Staff of the British and Americans and preparing briefs for Eisenhower.
 After his tour of duty at the Pentagon, he attended the Army's Command and General Staff College's regular ten-month course at Fort Leavenworth, Kansas, from 1948 to 1949.
 His next assignment was with the staff and faculty of the Infantry School at Fort Benning, Georgia, where he remained from 1949 until the summer of 1952.
 While at the school, he took airborne training and became a qualified parachutist.

 Juskalian was then assigned to Alaska as commandant of the Arctic Warfare School.
 Still embittered by the memory of having spent most of World War II as a POW, he requested his orders be changed from Alaska to Korea where United States forces were engaged in combat operations as part of the United Nations forces committed to Korean War.
 His request was approved and in the summer of 1952 he was sent to the combat zone.